frontenddogma/web-development-glossary/manuscript/intro.md

 Use this glossary at your own risk.
 Despite all passion and care that went into producing this book, I, Jens Oliver Meiert, assume no responsibility or liability for errors or omissions in the contents of this book.
 All information is subject to change and provided “as is,” with no guarantees of completeness, accuracy, or usefulness.

-This all being said: Please enjoy.
+This all being said: Enjoy web development, and enjoy this book.